 The chances of her returning to the sky are, frankly, pretty slim.
 But it's not an impossibility.
 The only real barrier is money - some classic aircraft flying today have been rebuilt from little more than a rudder bar and a couple of instruments.
 So let's dream a little.
 Let's try for the sky.
 Sure, we might not succeed, but the closer we get to that aim, the more perfect will be our restoration of a rare and irreplaceable airliner.

-We've named our campaign Herald Skyward.
-Does that mean we intend to fly her again?
+Our motto is Try for the Sky.
+Does that mean we intend to fly XP again?

 In a word, yes.
 And is that possible?
 In three words, we don't know.